NationalLibraryOfNorway/ocfl-package-per-version-workgroup-notes/format-questions.md

-# Basic questions regarding containerized OCFL versions
+# Basic Questions Regarding Containerized OCFL Versions

 > [!NOTE]
 > In this document container, package, and archive are used interchangeably.
 > All of them refer to either packages of zip, tar, 7zip or other similar formats.
 > By default the term container is used, and it refers to an uncompressed container.

-## Which format should the standard allow?
+## Which Format Should the Standard Allow?
 It's a good idea to allow multiple formats.
 But this will make it more difficult to implement software, which can deal with all formats.
 Therefore in case where we have to choose one format over the other we should consider the following criteria: